 6. Transfer Your Balances to 0%

-Banks hate when customers “rate surf”.
-If you have to carry a credit card balance, you’re far better off transferring your balance to a 0% balance transfer credit card.
+Banks hate when customers “rate surf.”
+If you have to carry a credit card balance, you’re far better off transferring your balance to a low balance transfer credit card.

 All you have to do is apply for the balance transfer card, provide the name of the bank, the credit card number and the amount of the balance you want transferred in your application and the bank takes care of the rest!

 When your promotional rate expires after 6, 10 or 12 months, find another card, rinse, wash repeat!
-While banks may charge a 1%-3% transfer fee, it still beats out the 11.99%-29.99% interest rates most people are paying.
-You could literally save $1,000’s.
+While banks may charge a 1%–3% transfer fee, it still beats out the 19.99%–29.99% interest rates most people are paying.
+You could literally save thousands of dollars.

 7. Churn Your Credit Cards

-The truth is, you might be better off taking advantage of the signing promotion, whether it’s for 25,000 Aeroplan Miles or 5% cash back in the first 6 months and then once the promotion is over, taking advantage of the next promotion.
-We’ve found you can usually apply for a new card every 90 days without issue, that’s 4 cards a year.
+The truth is, you might be better off taking advantage of the sign-up promotion, whether it’s for a ton of Aeroplan Miles or a hefty amount of cash back in the first 6 months, and then once the promotion is over, taking advantage of the next promotion.
+It’s called credit card churning, and it’s a strategy to substantially increase the amount of travel rewards and cash back you accrue.

 8. Get Your Annual Fee Waived